Renewing Your CDL in Idaho

-While you might think the process to obtain your Idaho commercial driver's license (CDL) seems tedious the first time around, you will be glad to know that renewing it is far less time consuming, as long as you do so within one year of expiration.
+While you might think the process to obtain your Idaho commercial driver's license (CDL) seems tedious the first time around, you will be glad to know that renewing it is far less time consuming.

 You still have to appear in person at the county driver's license office, but you will only have to take and pass a written hazardous materials test if you wish renew this endorsement.
 At this time, the Transportation Security Administration will conduct a background check to assess any security threat.
 You may also be asked to take a new medical exam.